If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 References to Cut Characters

 It's no surprise that many characters would be cut from the roster, considering how many are included in the final version.
 Unfortunately, the only hint that these characters might have been considered to be in the game are their effects files and internal references.
-The exceptions are Roy, who also has an unused victory fanfare, and Mewtwo, who has both an unused victory fanfare and Wii Remote character selection sound. (the latter of which is blank)
+The exceptions are Roy, who also has an unused entry in the sound table for a victory fanfare (Z39_FROY), and Mewtwo, who has both an unused entry for a victory fanfare like Roy (Z38_FMYU2), as well as an entry for a Wii Remote character selection sound (the latter of which is blank).
+The unused victory fanfare entries link to the Pokémon series victory fanfare (Z08) and Fire Emblem series victory fanfare (Z17) respectably.

 Some characters were found in the smashbros_sound.brsar.
 Like with the cut enemies, all of the corresponding files are empty.

-There are also blanked out images where these characters would have had their name tags.
+Additionally, there are blanked-out images where these characters would have had their name tags.
 The order for these name tags is the same as in the slot list, with one exception: Wario and Mewtwo have swapped places.

 References to Debug Characters